 All classes possess their own unique resource.
 You can find out more about them on the appropriate class pages.

 To get the most use out of your skills, you should place them in your action bar.
-On PC, open your Skills menu (default key: "S”); on Consoles, open the Character menu (Xbox 360: BACK; PlayStation®3: SELECT) and navigate to the skills pane.
+On PC, open your Skills menu (default key: "S”); on Consoles, open the Character menu (Xbox 360 and Xbox One: BACK; PlayStation®3 and PlayStation®4: SELECT) and navigate to the skills pane.
 Depending on your platform, your skills will be automatically assigned to a number key on your keyboard or a button on your mouse or controller.

 You can use any skill in your action bar by clicking on the icon or by pressing the corresponding number key or button.
 To target a monster with an attack skill, make sure the monster is highlighted, then press the key or button that corresponds to the skill you want to use.